 Creating content isn’t enough for Google to rank you.

-You need to create content that valuable to the reader.
+You need to create content that adds value.

 Content marketing institute defines valuable content as: